Advocacy Priorities

 - Written by: Adam Gatt Penrith City Council (02) 4732 7777 (02) 4732 7958 council@penrithcity.nsw.gov.au https://www.penrithcity.nsw.gov.au 601 High St Penrith NSW 2750 Australia

 Council is creating the future of Penrith through focused advocacy and planning – a place with good jobs and good connections, supporting the people who live in one of Australia's fastest growing regions.
-Council's Advocacy Strategy, highlights the priority projects and infrastructure Penrith needs to fully capitalise on our unique assets and strategic position within the Western Parkland City.
-These priority projects are significant, region-shaping projects that require collaboration with multiple levels of government to coordinate and deliver.
+At the 10 February 2025 Ordinary Meeting, Council endorsed a series of advocacy priorities.
+See a summary of these priorities below.

 What is advocacy?